intellihr/ui-components/README.md

 npm i @intellihr/ui-components
 ```

+Also you will need to install the peer dependencies of this project `package.json`.

 Then included the project css and this project's components css into your project's entry point. e.g. in CRA, it's the `index.js`:

 ```javascript